Workshop Series

 Where: Online

-Cost: $10 for association (SATP, ScreenSask, SCC, SaskMusic, or SaskInteractive) members, $40 for non-members
+Cost: $10 for association members (SATP, ScreenSask, SCC, SaskMusic, or SaskInteractive), $40 for non-members

-This second workshop with Martina will dive into hands-on tools that can help meet individuals’ tax needs, including:
+This second workshop with Martina dove into hands-on tools that can help meet individuals’ tax needs, including:

 • Activities & scenarios to explain different Business entity types